danielneis/node-http-ppla/README.md

 HTTP Requests must be in this format:

     { base_commands: '0=K1503&1=O0220&2=f320',                // STX commands
-  label_commands: '0=LCommand1&1=LCommand2&2=LCommand3', // Label formatting commands, they will be written between L and E commands
+      label_commands: '0=LCommand1&1=LCommand2&2=LCommand3',  // Label formatting commands,
+                                                              // these will be written between L and E commands
       auth_token: 'authTokenExpectedByServer' }               // the authToken configured in the server